December 19, 2017

 A few months ago I had the privilege of Co-Chairing a fan event celebrating the 20th Anniversary of the television series La Femme Nikita.
 For this event, the Chairs were fortunate to be able to bring in a number of talented people for panel discussions.
 Their work ran the gamut of what it takes to bring a television show to fruition.
 One of these folks was Saul Pincus.
 Saul worked as Assistant Editor on La Femme Nikita for 33 episodes.

 Having opportunity to meet Saul in person and find out more about his background as a television editor, I also discovered his very diversified work in Feature Film.
 His recent film, Nocturne, which Saul co-wrote and directed, has played to a variety of film festivals and won multiple awards!
-When Saul agreed to a Q&A for At A Glance, I was very excited to be able to bring his wide range of knowledge and experience here to share with you!
+And it’s just been released on a Special Edition DVD with an amazing feature-length audio commentary during which Saul and his lead actors discuss how they made the film (the DVD is available here.)
+So when Saul agreed to a Q&A for At A Glance, I was very excited to be able to bring his wide range of knowledge and experience here to share with you!

 Thanks for agreeing to visit with us, Saul!
 I know your schedule is quite busy and we really appreciate you taking the time.
 So, let’s get started!